sensor-dream/APIVOF/guidelines/list-info/n-packs-in-system-fedora-34.md

 <summary>npth</summary>

 ```
-Из репозитор : anaconda
+From repo     : anaconda
-Краткое опис : The New GNU Portable Threads library
+Short desc    : The New GNU Portable Threads library
 URL          : https://git.gnupg.org/cgi-bin/gitweb.cgi?p=npth.git
-Лицензия     : LGPLv2+
+License      : LGPLv2+
-Описание     : nPth is a non-preemptive threads implementation using an API very similar
+Descript     : nPth is a non-preemptive threads implementation using an API very similar
              : to the one known from GNU Pth.
 It has been designed as a replacement of
              : GNU Pth for non-ancient operating systems.
 In contrast to GNU Pth is is
              : based on the system's standard threads implementation.
 Thus nPth allows